Best Online Marketplaces to Sell Products

 Another important consideration when choosing platforms is control.
 You want to be able to change your listings when you need to.
 In addition to that, you should closely read the terms of service for each option to find anything that you need to be aware of, like copyrights on your listings.

-Arguably most important, you need to understand the commission and fee structure on any websites you are considering.
+Arguably most importantly, you need to understand the commission and fee structure on any websites you are considering.
 These will come out of your revenue, and you may need to adjust prices on each platform to cover the various fees.
 If you cannot calculate your profits after fees, you may need to find an alternative.

 Your online store website